actswartz/dlr/Lab-02-Configure-Banner.md

     - name: Set the MOTD banner
       junipernetworks.junos.junos_config:
         lines:
-          - "message \"This device is managed by Ansible.\";"
+          - "set system login message \"This device is managed by Ansible.\""
-        parents:
-          - edit system login
 ```

 ### Explanation of the Playbook